Jan. 6: Trump spurned aides' pleas to call off Capitol mob

 Five people died that day as Trump supporters battled the police in gory hand-to-hand combat to storm the Capitol.
 One officer has testified that she was “slipping in other people's blood” as they tried to hold back the mob.
 One Trump supporter was shot and killed by police.

-“The president didn’t do very much but gleefully watch television during this time frame,” Kinzinger said.

-This despite countless pleas from Trump's aides and allies, including his daughter Ivanka Trump and Fox News host Sean Hannity, according to previous testimony and text messages the committee has obtained.

-Associated Press writers Eric Tucker, Kevin Freking, Mike Balsamo and Nomaan Merchant in Washington and Jill Colvin in New York contributed to this report.
+Associated Press writers Mary Clare Jalonick, Kevin Freking, Mike Balsamo, Chris Megerian in Washington and Jill Colvin in New York contributed to this report.

 Follow AP's coverage of the Jan.
 6 committee hearings at https://apnews.com/hub/capitol-siege.